lfkeitel/inca/README.md

 # Infrastructure Config Archive v2.2.0

-Infrastructure Config Archive (INCA) was developed to solve the problem of backing up network infrustructure configurations.
+Infrastructure Config Archive (INCA) was developed to solve the problem of backing up network infrastructure configurations.
 INCA can be easily expanded to accommodate multiple types of devices since it uses Expect underneath to handle the config grabbing.